 Only with YOUR support can we continue the important work we do, serving the LGBTQ communities of Indiana, Illinois and Kentucky.

 Though the potential for future events is unlimited, here's a quick snapshot of some things our organization has funded in whole or part in recent years.
-As always, if you've got suggestions for future events or funding opportunities, the leadership of TSA welcomes your feedback and input, and hopes you will consider joining our organization.
+As always, if you have suggestions for future events or funding opportunities, the leadership of TSA welcomes your feedback and input.
+We hope you will consider joining our organization.
 For more information, contact TSA President Wally Paynter at 812-480-0204 or e-mail email@example.com.

 Lecture format includes a brief overview of historical Hollywood and the fate of all minorities in American movies from silent era to 1970s.
-Portions of the HBO Documentary “The Celluloid Closet” are used, as are brief film clips from other pre-1967 American films depicting GLBT images.
-Hollywood attempted at first to hide the fact there were GLBT people in America, then directors used a variety of “subtexts” to include GLBT characters, and finally Hollywood used such images in very negative ways, reinforcing stereotypes.
+Portions of the HBO Documentary “The Celluloid Closet” are used, as are brief film clips from other pre-1967 American films depicting LGBTQ images.
+Hollywood attempted at first to hide the fact there were LGBTQ people in America, then directors used a variety of “subtexts” to include LGBTQ characters, and finally Hollywood used such images in very negative ways, reinforcing stereotypes.
 Presented by TSA Education Chair Kelley Coures, firstname.lastname@example.org.